sai10082003/ARITHMETIC-LOGIC-UNIT-USING-VERILOG/README.md

-# FULLY-AUTOMATED-TRAFFIC-LIGHT-CONTROLLER-SYSTEM-FOR-A-FOUR-WAY-INTERSECTION-USING-VERILOG
+# ARITHMETIC-LOGIC-UNIT
-This repository contains a Verilog implementation of a traffic light controller for a four-way intersection, including pedestrian crossings.
-The code is optimized for FPGA deployment and includes a detailed state table,  and comprehensive test bench.
+This repository contains a Verilog implementation of an Arithmetic Logic Unit (ALU).
+This ALU performs a variety of arithmetic and logical operations.
+This implementation supports addition, subtraction, multiplication, division, bitwise AND, OR, NOT, NAND, NOR, left shift, and right shift operations.